SmithWillSuffice/ohanga-pai/content/blog/10_proof_of_x.md

 ### Fooling the System without Fooling the System

-You can have a system that runs by certain rules, but which when looked at purely empirically seems to not run by coherent rules.
+You can have a system that runs by certain rules, but which when looked at purely empirically seems to not run by said coherent rules.

 Need an example?
 Consider Rugby: get all the equipment and trained teams et cetera, but then they all decide they "do not believe in Rugby" (too tankie-commie) and start